 - Dodge: Increases dodge chance by 30% for 20 seconds.

 - Mortal Wounds: Reduces the effectiveness of all healing on a target for 10 seconds.

 - Pet Cure/Dispel: Cleanses one disease, magic, and poison effect from the pet.

 - Slow: Reduces the movement speed of a target by 50% for 6 seconds.

 - Triggered Defense: Upon falling below 40% health, reduces damage taken by 60% for 15 seconds.
 Can happen once every 120 seconds.

 For Beast Master hunters specifically, you can tame a few additional pet families that are considered exotic.
+You must be level 39 to tame them.
 These exotic pets have an additional skill that can be utilized: